DylanSp/wheel-lang/README.md

 For output, Wheel has two functions (provided by the interpreter), `printNum()` and `printBool()`. `printNum()` takes a number value and prints it to the console; `printBool()` takes a boolean value and prints it to the console.
 The driver in `src/main.ts` also prints the result returned from a program's top-level, if it exists.

+Additionally, Wheel has a function `clock()` that returns the number of milliseconds since the start of the Unix epoch.
+(Yes, it's just a wrapper for JS's `Date.now()`)

 ## Implementation/Architecture Notes

 The Wheel interpreter is built as a composition of three modules: scanning/lexing, parsing, and evaluation. [`full_pipeline`](src/full_pipeline.ts) feeds a string input through the three modules, aborting at the first error. [`main`](src/main.ts) acts as the top-level driver, reading a program file into memory, running the pipeline, and reporting the result/errors.

-Each of the modules is built around a single central pure function, which either reports an error or produces a type to be consumed by the next module.
+Each of the modules is built around a single central function, which either reports an error or produces a type to be consumed by the next module. `scan()` and `parse()` are pure functions; `evaluate()` may prompt for input or log output to the console.
 This design allows for a small API surface, with each function having a single responsibility, no external dependencies, and no side effects.
 This allows for extensive unit testing; for examples of how each module is used, consult the `test` directory.

 In addition to the central functions, each module also exports the types required to consume its output. [`types`](src/types.ts) contains types used by multiple modules.